jarojasag/lac_decarbonization/docs/source/energy_non_electric.rst

 Categories
 ----------

-SCOE is divided into the following categories, which
+SCOE is divided into the following categories.

 .. csv-table:: Other categories (``$CAT-SCOE$`` attribute table)
    :file: ./csvs/attribute_cat_scoe.csv